 No more than 75% of credits required for a degree, diploma or certificate program may be awarded through alternative credit options listed in this section.
 To complete a degree, diploma or certificate program, the student must successfully complete 25% of the required credit hours for the respective program though A-B Tech curriculum coursework.

 Transfer Credit from Other Institutions

 Asheville-Buncombe Technical Community College will accept credit transfer from institutions recognized by a regional accrediting agency.
+A-B Tech will also consider transfer credit from non-regionally accredited institutions of higher education for only career and technical courses if the institution is accredited by an organization recognized by the Council for Higher Education Accreditation.
 Transcripts must be unopened and officially issued by the credit granting institution.
 Credit may be awarded for appropriate military courses.
 Students must submit a curriculum application before transfer credit is evaluated.
-Credit obtained outside the U.S. must be evaluated by an educational credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
-Students should contact firstname.lastname@example.org for more information.
+Credit obtained outside the U.S. or any U.S. Territory must be evaluated by an educational credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
+Students should contact email@example.com for more information.

 Credit will be assigned without quality points and will not be calculated into the student’s A-B Tech grade point average.
 If a transferred course is also taken at A-B Tech, the local grade will be calculated in the grade point average.

 Credit by Examination (Proficiency Testing)